-- The school positively promotes a non-tolerance of bullying via: formal PSHE/RSHE lessons.
-The differences between unkindness, teasing and bullying are explained and explored - Avoiding the use of prejudice language, having a strong sanction policy to deter this. - Tutor sessions, assemblies and day-to-day informal contact with the children - Projects, Anti-bullying week, annual bullying surveys. - Appropriate supervision of situations, early detection and conflict resolution. - Celebrations of Diversity assemblies, PSHE, Literature - Appropriate levels of supervision in the changing rooms, any queue (such as at meal times) and during free time
+- The school positively promotes a non-tolerance of bullying via: formal PSHE/RSHE lessons within the Global Curriculum.
+The differences between unkindness, teasing and bullying are explained and explored - Avoiding the use of prejudice language, having a strong sanction policy to deter this. - Tutor sessions, assemblies and day-to-day informal contact with the children - Projects, Anti-bullying week, annual bullying surveys. - Appropriate supervision of situations, early detection and conflict resolution. - Celebrations of Diversity assemblies, PSHE, Literature

-- Controlled access to the internet. - Conformity to the school's strict terms and conditions on the use of mobile phones - Promotion of the school's Core Values that encourage children to "Treat others the way you would like to be treated" - The school behaviour policy actively promotes respect for people and discourages any acts of bullying - Staff INSET training to review policy and check it is understood by the whole community, legal responsibilities are known, specialist help sought to understand the needs of all pupils, including those with SEND, lesbian, gay, bisexual and Transgender (LBGT) pupils. - Analysis of the annual bullying survey by the Pastoral team with relevant follow up as is necessary, as well as looking at trends.
+- Appropriate levels of supervision in the changing rooms, any queue (such as at meal times) and during free time - Controlled access to the internet. - Conformity to the school's strict terms and conditions on the use of mobile phones - Promotion of the school's Core Values that encourage children to "Treat others the way you would like to be treated" - The school behaviour policy actively promotes respect for people and discourages any acts of bullying - Staff INSET training to review policy and check it is understood by the whole community, legal responsibilities are known, specialist help sought to understand the needs of all pupils, including those with SEND, lesbian, gay, bisexual and Transgender (LBGT) pupils. - Analysis of the annual bullying survey by the Pastoral team with relevant follow up as is necessary, as well as looking at trends - A designated Wellbeing Guardian, who remains a point of contact for both children and adults alike - Oversight by both the Pastoral and the Safeguarding teams